fesslix/fesslix-docu/docs/template_syntax.md

         If command begins with a '~' then the tilda is removed and the rest of the command is executed without enclosing it in {}.
 This allows one to create a  func or proc dynamically.

+    :param statement: The command to be parsed and executed.
+    :type statement: str
+    :param objref: (Optional) The object in whose context the command should be executed.
+    :type objref: object or None
+    :returns: appropriate release object
+    :return: The result of executing the command.
+    :rtype: str or None

     .. seealso::
         :func:`execute1`
 ```